 - Continuous signups are not competitive and applications are accepted at any time

-- To apply: contact the NRCS office at your local USDA Service Center
+- To apply: contact the Farm Service Agency at your local USDA Service Center